BCODMO/workshop_bios_oceanographic_data/_episodes/05a-exporting-data.md

 ### The CSV format

 Storing data in a universal, open, and static format will help deal with this problem.
 Try tab-delimited (tab separated values or TSV) or comma-delimited (comma separated values or CSV).
-CSV files are **plain text files** where the **columns are separated by commas**, hence 'comma separated values' or CSV.
+CSV files are **plain text files** (free of computer tags, special formatting, and code) where the **columns are separated by commas**, hence 'comma separated values' or CSV.

 The advantage of a CSV file over an Excel/SPSS/etc. file is that we can open and read a CSV file using just about any software, including plain text editors like TextEdit or NotePad.
 Data in a CSV file can also be easily imported into other formats and environments, such as SQLite, R, Python and QGIS.
 We're not tied to a certain version of a certain expensive program when we work with CSV files, so it's a good format to work with for maximum portability and endurance.